ekr/tls13-spec/draft-ietf-tls-tls13.md

                 Figure 1.
 Message flow for a full handshake

-\* Indicates optional or situation-dependent messages that are not always sent.

-{} Indicates messages protected using keys derived from the ephemeral secret.

-[] Indicates messages protected using keys derived from the master secret.

 In its first flight, the client sends a ClientHello message which contains a random nonce (ClientHello.random), its preferences for